petesteamster/capstone/README.md

 - Because features drop in and out from run to run, we decided to use the final training data; that is the data built from the features after they were weed out by the coorelation threshold process.
 -  We performed the missing data simulation on the features with the top 5 correlations
+- We simulated 5%,10%, 15% and 50% missing data for each of these 5 features.
+This resulted in 4 files that were imputed with R and Python resulting in 8 training files which led to 8 models.
+Each of these models were valided using the exact same set of data for testing.
+The test data was not imputed.
+The models were built using imputed data.